parmejohn/scRNA-pipeline-UofM/README.md

 	- DEFAULT: ''
 - clusters_optimal: Number of optimal clusters/dimensionality for machine learning methods.
 If set to 0, will be calculated automatically through NbClust() Calinski-Harabasz (ch) index.
 	- DEFAULT: 0
 - resolution: Desired resolution, increasing this will increase the number of clusters and vice versa.
-WILL IMPLEMENT AUTOMATICALLY THROUGH CLUSTTREE LATER
 	- DEFAULT: 1
 - run_escape: Performs escape analysis to provide single-cell GSEA results.
 IMPORTANT: This analysis takes a substantial amount of time and memory, so ensure that you provide enough of both before setting to 'True'.
-With Nextflow capabilities as well, it is fine to run the pipeline once without escape and then with, since the pipeline will cache the rest of the data.
+With Nextflow capabilities as well, it is fine to run the pipeline once without escape and then with  '-resume', since the pipeline will cache the rest of the data.
+	- DEFAULT: false
+- pathways: List of desired pathways/phrases separated by ',' to search on the Gene onotology: biological processes for MsigDB for the escape analysis.
+Setting this option will make it so the top 5 pathways will not be printed during escape.
+	- DEFAULT: 'none'
+- run_sling: Performs slingshot trajectory inference analysis
+	- DEFAULT: false
+- co_conditions: List of co-conditions for each sample separated by ','.
+Your sample name should contain an underscore for each condition, including the main one being tested for.
+For instance, SAMPLE1_MUT_DAY50_treated, could have the arguement of '-co_condition time,treatment'
+	- DEFAULT: 'none'
+- reduced_dim: Batch correction method to carry out while integrating samples.
+Possible arguements are "integrated.cca (CCA), integrated.mnn (FastMNN), or harmony"
+	- DEFAULT: 'integrated.cca'
+- test_data: Number of cells to downsample for, if 0 take all cells into account
-	- Default: False
+	- DEFAULT: 0
 - with-apptainer: path to downloaded image (REQUIRED)
-	- When this option is not set, you will use your native environment, which may be missing packages, dependecies, or have version mismatches.
+	- When this option is not set, you will use your native environment, which may be missing packages, dependencies, or have version mismatches.

 ### Outputs
 Analysis folder: